 Table 2 contains the parameter values consistent with a steady state equilibrium displaying these five properties from data.
 We find the curvature of consumption equal to 1.23.
 This is in line with many empirical studies.
 The curvature of leisure is equal to 1.19, which implies a Frisch elasticity of labor supply equal to 1.25 (when measured at the average amount of hours worked).
 There is a lot of controversy about how large this elasticity should be.
 For instance, the micro estimates quoted in Blundell and MaCurdy (1999) are one order of magnitude smaller.
 However, these estimates are typically obtained for prime aged male actively engaged in the labor market.
 Elasticities for females are much larger.
 Furthermore, once we also consider the extensive margin they might even be larger.
-Nobel laureate Edward Prescott defends a Frisch elasticity of 1.50 for tion targets.
-However, in the text we highlight the statistic that is most influenced by each parameter.
+Nobel laureate Edward Prescott defends a Frisch elasticity of 1.50 for the aggregate labor supply.
+Our value is closer to the aggregate elasticity defended by Prescott for models with a stand-in consumer than to the micro estimates for prime aged males.